alanmitchell/bmon/docs/source/creating-a-dashboard.rst

 LED and three Graphs).
 So, to create this Dashboard, you would need to enter seven different Dashboard items for the building.

-A blank Dashboard item is provided to start with, and additional items are created by clicking the ``Add another Dashboard item`` link at the bottom of the page.
+A blank Dashboard item is provided to start, and additional items are created by clicking the ``Add another Dashboard item`` link at the bottom of the page.
 When finished entering items, click the ``Save`` button for the Building found in the lower right corner of the page.
-If you would like to save your work before finishing all Dashboard items, click the ``Save and continue editing`` button, which will leave on the editing screen.
+If you would like to save your work before finishing all Dashboard items, click the ``Save and continue editing`` button, which will leave you on the editing screen.

 Here are sample inputs for a Graph Widget: